-I think we can all agree that nothing in this world truly prepares men and women for becoming a parent for the first time.
-But in some ways, it’s worse for Dads.
-I had heard about and experienced expectant father anxiety, but decided to learn a little more.
+Nothing in this world truly prepares men and women for becoming a parent for the first time.
+But in some ways, it’s worse for Dads, who may experience expectant father anxiety.

 Here’s what I discovered: